Kate Garraway: Strictly Come Dancing

 Garraway appeared in the fifth series of Strictly Come Dancing, partnered with professional dancer Anton du Beke.
 Garraway finished 8th of the 14 couples despite receiving the lowest score from the judges in every week but one, as she was repeatedly saved by the public vote, prior to her elimination in week seven.

 In February 2008, Garraway launched legal action against the Sunday Mirror after it published a photograph of her embracing du Beke, insinuating that they were having an affair, which the pair both denied.

 Radio

 Garraway's broadcasting career began with BBC Radio Oxford, and she had become an Independent Television News trainee journalist by 1994.

-On 18 and 19 August 2012, Garraway co-presented two episodes of 'Weekend Breakfast' (with Colin Paterson).
-Over the weekend of 8 September, Garraway again presented 'Weekend Breakfast' with Colin Patterson.
+On 18 and 19 August 2012, Garraway co-presented two episodes of Weekend Breakfast (with Colin Paterson).
+Over the weekend of 8 September, Garraway again presented Weekend Breakfast with Paterson.
 On 6 October 2013, she stood in for Andrew Castle for a show on LBC Radio.

 Since March 2014, Garraway has presented Mid Mornings with Kate Garraway 10am–1pm on Smooth Radio.